arnoldfreens/pathe_movie_finder/README.md

 # Movie Data Extraction and Rating

 This script extracts data from Pathe and retrieves movie ratings from The Movie Database (TMDb).
-It's primary purpose is to provide the user with a list of movies currently screening in the theater,
+Its primary purpose is to provide the user with a list of movies currently screening in the theater,
 along with their respective scores from TMDb.

 ## Example output